It all began with a master thesis at MSLS. That initial spark led to four years of collaboration,

 Throughout this journey, we've made a conscious effort to embody what we write about, and tending to our

-and nervous systems has become central to how we work.
-Quite often, we managed to go through intense, day-long
+bodies and nervous systems has become central to how we work.
+Quite often, we managed to go through

-writing sprints, not just with tasks completed, but feeling grounded and more connected - to ourselves and
+day-long writing sprints, not just with tasks completed, but feeling grounded and more connected - to

-other.
+and each other.
 Of course we’re only human, and other times, things didn’t go so smoothly.
-But we are continuously
+But we are

 learning and continuing to deepen our understanding of what it means to work in ways that are truly